Facilitating Classroom Strategies

 Stream 2: Mental Health & Childhood Trauma

 Mental health is now the number one national concern for young people in Australia, according to Mission Australia’s annual Youth Survey.
 Mental health and trauma in children can manifest in different ways in a classroom setting.
-Hear from health experts and academics and trauma experts about why schools need to have a wellbeing strategy that incorporates mental health, resilience, empathy and emotional intelligence.
+Hear from health experts, academics and trauma experts about why schools need to have a wellbeing strategy that incorporates mental health, resilience, empathy and emotional intelligence.
 Experts will also explore the consequences of trauma in children and how trauma can result in a disconnection from school.
 They will also provide practical strategies for educators to work with children affected by trauma in the classroom.

 Speaker: Sylvia Azzopardi & Sian Kennedy, Practice Development Consultants, Clinical Practice Development Team - Take Two / Berry Street